rust-lang/rfcs/text/0000-rustflags.md

 ## Other examples: debuginfo, saving temp files

-Other examples of this include having the ability to set the debuginfo level for only a single crate to save on binary size.
+Other examples of this include having the ability to set the debuginfo level, (`-C debuginfo=<val>`), for only a single crate to save on binary size.
 One scenario where this is helpful is debugging tests that are not having the expected behavior.
-This feature will allow a Rust developer to set the debuginfo level for the current crate and have full debugging symbols but still allow all other dependencies to be fully optimized.
+This feature will allow a
+Rust developer to set the debuginfo level for the current crate and have full debugging symbols but still allow all other dependencies to be fully optimized.
 This will save on both compilation time and binary size.

-As with the previous example, being able to specify only saving the temporary files for the current crate as opposed to all crates in the dependency graph.
+As with the previous example, being able to specify only saving the temporary files, (`-C save-temps`), for the current crate as opposed to all crates in the dependency graph.
 This will save on disk space by not having all of the unnecessary temp files being saved on each invocation of the Rust compiler.

+There are some unstable flags that would also benefit from this feature such as the `-Z unpretty=<val>` option.
+This could be used to expand the input source to allow for easier debugging of macros and proc macros.
+This will allow a single crate to have its input expanded and lessen the amount of source expanded which would allow for Rust developer to better understand how a macro is affecting their source code.

 ## --rustflags